Instructor Contact Information: Elizabeth Roth Kotek Room # 001

 School’s Mission Statement: The Patrick Henry Community is committed to providing academically challenging programs which teach students to act responsibly, reason effectively, and contribute to a changing society.

 Music Department’s Mission Statement: The objective of the music program is to allow every student to grow intellectually, emotionally, socially and physically through the medium of music.
-Every student will develop a life-long interest in music and through hard work, discipline and cooperation, we will develop a family of musicians with a devotion to music in the classroom, the school, and the community.
+Every student will develop a life-long interest in music and through hard work, discipline and cooperation, we will develop a family of musicians with a devotion to the band, the school, and the community.

 Required Texts and Other Supplies